codacy/pulse-user-docs/docs/one-click-integrations.md

         -   The first SemVer tag in the repository since there is no previous tag to compare with.
         -   Any tag that does not have a common ancestor (commit) with its previous tag, since Pulse cannot obtain the changes between them.

--   **Don't track automatically**

-    -   Pulse will not try to infer deployments from any GitHub event.
-    -   Useful if you want to track deployments from another source using the CLI or the API to send deployment events.
+If the automatic deployment detection is turned off, Pulse doesn't detect deployments using GitHub events and you must report deployments using the Pulse CLI or the API.
+This is useful if none of the automatic deployment detection strategies match your workflow and you must have control over the way Pulse tracks your deployments.

 To configure the strategy that Pulse uses to detect deployments: